 Use in Cancer

 Cisplatin is approved to be used alone or with other drugs to treat:

-- Bladder cancer that cannot be treated with surgery or radiation therapy.
+- Bladder cancer.
+It is used alone in patients with advanced cancer that cannot be treated with other therapies, such as surgery or radiation therapy.

-- Testicular cancer in patients who have already had surgery or radiation therapy.
+- Testicular cancer that has spread to other parts of the body.
+It is used with other drugs in patients who have already had surgery or radiation therapy.

 Cisplatin is also being studied in the treatment of other types of cancer.